Impingement occurs when soft tissues in the shoulder repeatedly rub against bone causing pain and inflammation, particularly when you raise your arm.

 Remember, it is normal to have pain for a few weeks following subacromial decompression surgery for shoulder impingement, so don’t let that stop you from doing exercises.
 Take them gently and time them with your painkillers.

 You won’t damage your shoulder by doing exercises so don’t be frightened to move your arm, just take it slowly, gradually building up as able.
 It is better to do short sessions (5-10 minutes) frequently (3-4 times a day) than one longer session.

 This will vary from person to person but here are some ideas that may help following your subacromial decompression.

 In most cases, you won’t have any stitches with an acromioplasty, just small sticker plasters over the incisions.
 You want to keep the wounds dry for approximately 5-7 days until they have healed, so stick to strip washes initially.

-Subacromial decompression has an 80% success rate.
+Subacromial decompression surgery for shoulder impingement has an 80% success rate.
 Remember, it may take up to one year to fully recover and it is important to continue with your exercises until you have regained full strength and movement to get the best outcome.

 Driving: You can start driving as soon as you feel able to comfortably steer and control the car.
 In most cases this is around one week.
 It is a good idea to start with short journeys and you may want to check if there are any restrictions with your motor insurance company.

 Work: It will depend on the demands of your job.
 If you have a sedentary job e.g. office work, you can usually return 1 week after subacromial decompression.

 If however your job requires heavy lifting or working with your arm above your head, you may need to wait around 6 weeks or in some cases longer and you may need to modify your activities the first few weeks.
 Your doctor or physical therapist will be able to offer advice on when to return.

 Leisure: Be guided by your shoulder, thinking about your pain levels and the strength and movement in your arm.
 Always start slowly and gradually build up how much you do.